 Another decaf that will leave you full of bold flavor is McCafe Decaf Premium Medium Roast K-Cup Coffee Pods.

 It has the Keurig-branded cups that will allow you to drink it quickly and brew it even faster!

 So if you don’t like all the hidden chemicals and ingredients in your coffee, why not give these decaf options a shot?

 You’ll be surprised at how great they taste.

 1. Does Decaf Coffee Have Caffeine?

 Yes, decaf coffee has caffeine, but it’s less than regular coffee.
 In fact, 97% or more of the caffeine in the coffee beans is removed, leaving only a small caffeine content in the coffee.

 Decaf coffee is not bad for you at all!
 If you’re avoiding caffeine because it can cause jitters, sleeplessness, or headaches, then decaf coffee is the way to go.
-It’s much beneficial to your health as regular coffee.
-It’s even better than the regular coffee for those that are having trouble sleeping.
+It’s much more beneficial to your health than regular coffee.
+It’s even better than regular coffee for those that are having trouble sleeping.